 Investing in property vs investing in business

 Investing in property can offer a more passive approach than investing in a business.
-Property can help you build a passive income, which replaces your job income via a property portfolio.
+Property can help you build a passive income, which supplements (or even replaces) your job income via a property portfolio.
 The property portfolio would run as a business with the intent to grow asset value and give you returns.

 Buying a property is something available to anyone showing the capacity to repay a home loan.